natman99/ataxia/README.md

 Integration with (rhai)[https://rhai.rs/] for building characters in a scripting language.

 - Create a character from rhai script
-- Interface with existing sheet in a read-only form (for live "scripting" against character state)
-  - Use to calculate damage numbers and feature interactions
+- Script against a sheet in real time to calculate feature interactions and rolls.

 ```rust
 name = "Bob";